wpwoodjr/Stereo-Image-Combiner/README.md

 - **Live Preview**: See how your combined image will look as you adjust settings
 - **Advanced Image Alignment**: Use the align mode to precisely overlay images with inverse grayscale highlighting for perfect stereo alignment
 - **Sophisticated Cropping**: Multiple cropping modes with synchronized dimensions and fine-grained positioning controls
-- **Customizable Gap**: Adjust the space between images from 0 to 20% of average image width
+- **Customizable Borders**: Adjust the border around images from 0 to 20% of average image width and apply curved styling
-- **Gap Color Selection**: Choose any color for the space between your images
+- **Border Color Selection**: Choose any color for the space between your images, including transparent (must save as a PNG file)
 - **Image Swapping**: Easily swap the images with a single click or keyboard shortcut for cross and parallel viewing
 - **Scalable Preview**: Adjust the preview size without affecting the final output
 - **High-Quality Export**: Save the combined image in PNG format at full resolution or JPG at your selected quality